 A public open house was held on Thursday, December 13, 2019.

 The operational area of the new Service Center site is 12.2 acres with an additional 4.2 acres for the stormwater detention pond and slope area for a total of 16.4 acres.
 The layout takes advantage of the existing traffic signal on 144th Avenue just west of the intersection of 144th and Lowell Boulevard at the Broadlands Marketplace Shopping Center.

 The proposed plan includes three buildings, the administration and shop building, fleet maintenance, and heated vehicle storage.
 The building heights vary from 23.8 feet to a maximum of 37.6 feet.

 Click HERE to see concept plans of the new Service Center.

-Design is anticipated to be complete in early spring 2019.
 Construction is anticipated to take 12 months from approximately March or April 2019 to April 2020.

 The demands upon Broomfield’s existing Public Works Smith Service Center located at 3001 W. 124th Avenue, have continued to increase since its construction in 1995.
 Since 1995, Broomfield’s acreage increased by 24% from 17,500 acres to 21,760 acres.
 Between 2000 and 2015, Broomfield’s population has more than doubled from 30,110 to 65,454 and Broomfield’s infrastructure has increased: